Immerse in the world of AR and discover its different types.

 Marker-based apps are most often chosen for their precision.
 In other words, when human analysis of the situation would be too time-consuming or if the information gathered from a specific setting is more complex than general knowledge.
 For instance, a control panel scan with hundreds of buttons will analyze the settings and identify problems much faster than a human.

 Software for AR tracking or recognition is quite challenging to build, as developers try to reduce scripting time with the use of simple markers.
-QR codes are very common as well as basic designs and shapes (such as large letters, symbols, geometric figures, etc).
+QR codes are very common as basic designs and shapes (such as large letters, symbols, geometric figures, etc).
 Therefore, developers add these markers into the app’s code and build scripts so that users’ devices can identify them under various lighting conditions.

 Typically, the software is constructed in such a way that when it recognizes the likely marker features (unique details), it captures the frame and processes it to establish whether the image actually matches the marker.
 If everything fits, augmentation takes place and the virtual object is visualized on top of the actual footage.